reidac/buttons/README.md

 by the divisor, then do the regular division to get an integer result.

+The annotated code is below.
+Note that, as with the Fibonacci example, this code has no halting condition, but will keep going until the host computer runs out of clicks.

     00: PUSH 17         ; Put the first "random" state on the stack.
     01: PUSH 214013     ; Start of the loop. v*=214013
     02: MUL